 EFFECTS OF NON MECHANICAL HORSE BACK RIDING ON BALANCE IN SPASTIC CEREBRAL PALSY CHILDREN: A RANDOMIZED CLINICAL TRAIL

-Objective: To compare the effectiveness of non-mechanical horseback riding with conventional therapy on dynamic balance within spastic CP children.
-Material & Methods: In single blinded randomized study, 30 spastic CP children were included through non-probability convenience sampling technique and randomly allocated into conventional physical therapy (CPT) group and non-mechanical horseback riding (NMHBR) group through lottery method.
-The data was collected at baseline and post 06 months through the General demographic questionnaire and Pediatric Balance Scale.
-CPT group was treated with Stretching of the tight muscle, positioning, abdominal co activation, rolling and NMHBR group was additionally treated with 30 minutes horseback riding.
-Results: The mean age was 8.36 ±2.15, BMI 14.5±0.75 and balance was11.6±8.54 in CPT group.
-For NMHBR group mean age was 8.33±2.46, BMI was 15.1±0.84, and balance was 16.5±8.55.
-Post treatment Balance improved in both groups as shown by p-value<0.05.
-In groups comparison, balance level showed significant improvement in NMHBR Group as p-value<0.05.
-Conclusion: It was concluded that conventional therapy and non-mechanical horseback riding both can improve balance of CP children but NMHBR is more effective than CPT.
+Objective: To compare the effectiveness of non-mechanical horseback riding with conventional Physical therapy on dynamic balance within spastic CP children.
+Material and Method: A single blinded randomized clinical trial conducted at THQ hospital Gujar Khan Pakistan.
+The n=30 spastic hemiplegic CP children with Gross Motor Function Classification scale (GMFCS) level-IV, a score of II on Modified Ashworth Scale (MAS) were included through non-probability convenience sampling technique.
+The participants were randomly allocated into conventional physical therapy (CPT) group and non-mechanical horseback back riding (NMHBR) group through lottery method.
+The data was collected at baseline and post 06 months through the General demographic questionnaire, MAS, GMFCS and Pediatric Balance Scale (PBS).
+For between-group comparison independent samples t-test was used while for within-group analysis paired sample t-test was used.
+Results: The mean age and BMI was 8.36±2.15, 14.5±0.75 respectively.
+When Comparing both groups, no significant difference was observed in Spasticity (p=0.130) and functional independence (p=0.216).
+But NMHBR group showed significant improvement in overall pediatric balance score as compare to CPT group (17±10.24 vs. 26.33±1429, p=0.049), after 6 months of intervention.
+The PBS’s task including standing unsupported (p=0.027), Standing with eyes closed (p=0.039), standing with feet together (p=0.021), Standing with one foot in front (p=0.016), Standing on one foot (p=0.039) and Reaching forward with outstretched arm (p=0.012) significantly improved in NMHBR groups as compare to CPT.
+Conclusion: It was concluded that conventional physical therapy and non-mechanical horseback riding both can improve spasticity, functional independence and balance of spastic CP children but NMHBR is more effective than CPT.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.